JoeBrookes/CreditCards/README.md

 ## Considerations

 Production Troubleshooting - Basic Serilog rolling file logging is implemented, in a production environment better options could include monitoring such as AWS cloudwatch or similar

-Validation - Request validation is achieved by .net model validation, using attributes Unit tests - Xunit with Moq unit tests have been added to test the basic application logic avoiding redundant framework testing, further/better tests could be added to test boundaries between salary, age etc
+Validation - Request validation is achieved by .net model validation, using attributes.
+This perhaps could be expanding for extra requirements such as min/max values etc

+Unit tests - Xunit with Moq unit tests have been added to test the basic application logic avoiding redundant framework testing, further/better tests could be added to test boundaries between salary, age etc

 Improvements - Various comments in code with suggested improvments for a production version